Lumlicious/personal-blog-2020-v3/content/blog/react-setup/index.md

 $ yarn add typescript @types/node @types/react @types/react-dom
 ```

-> note: The @types is a repo for Typescript Type definitions that make non-typescript libraries work with Typescript linting.
+> Note: The @types is a repo for Typescript Type definitions that make non-typescript libraries work with Typescript linting.
 For more info, check out the repo: [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) when the running the `create` command

 ## Redux Setup